msszczep/szcz-dot-org/resources/templates/md/posts/2019-06-01-in-memoriam-richard-english.md

 So it continued, more or less, every Saturday, for nearly six-and-a-half years.
 In all that time, I never once visited the station in person.
 I don't think I ever even learned the station's address.
-I did attend a station meeting once, held at West Side Complex.
+I did attend a station meeting once, held at North East Complex.

 I remember the date of my last broadcast: December 24, 1989 -- the day before Christmas.